 - Deliciously rich Oreo flavor.
 These Crumbl chocolate Oreo cookies feature a lovely black cookie base that is pillowy soft and packed with chopped Oreos throughout the base.
+The delicious Oreo flavor comes through because this recipe uses black cocoa powder.
 The top is a cream cheese frosting that just makes the picture complete.
 Every bite will send you to a cookies ‘n cream heaven.

 - The perfect milk and cookie combination.
 You can serve your Oreo Crumbl cookies up with a glass of milk to remain traditional or go the extra mile and make homemade Oreo milkshake to serve on the side.
 Note: this might be the greatest combination idea ever.
 You’re welcome.